Diffusion Cocktail: Mixing Domain-Specific Diffusion Models for Diversified Image Generations: Method

-We have two optional control parameters for Ditail.
-The classifier-free guidance $\omega$~\citep{ho2021classifierfree} increases the fidelity of the generated image to the positive prompt.
+We offer two optional control parameters in Ditail.
+The classifier-free guidance $\omega$~\cite{ho2021classifierfree} increases the fidelity of the generated image to the positive prompt.
 The mask $\mathcal{M}$ selects the subset of the latent representations for transfer so that only a portion of the content gets injected.
-Unlike previous work that injects the features ($\bs{f}_t$) and self-attention keys and queries ($\bs{q}_t, \bs{k}_t$), we inject the content information via decoding the source latent $\bs{z}_t$.
-Comparing the two, injection of $\bs{z}_t$ greatly reduces the space required to store the injection information (i.e., from 5.7Gb to 4.7Mb in the case of 50 editing steps).
-Empirically, we find no significant difference between the two approaches qualitatively (Fig.~\ref{fig:injection}). \looseness=-1
+Unlike previous work that injects self-attention maps and features from cached tensors, we inject the content information along with the noise sampling of $\bs{z}_t$, where $\{\bs{q}_t^{l}\}, \{\bs{k}_t^{l}\}, \{\bs{h}_t^{l}\}$ can be reconstructed from $\bs{z}_t^{src}$ due to the deterministic nature of DDIM~\cite{song2020denoising}.
+In other words, Line 7-8 of Alg.~\ref{alg:ditail} can be merged to perform content injection and noise prediction in one operation (see more details in Appendix).
+Comparing the two, the proposed method greatly reduces the space required to store the injection information (i.e., from 5.7 GB to 4.7 MB in the case of 50 inference steps).
+One potential caveat here is that we are using different DM checkpoints for inversion and sampling, which may fail to reconstruct the original hidden states; however, our quantitative results over 300 test images and 5 DMs indicate that the performance drops are low enough to be negligible, possibly due to the fact that most DM checkpoints, despite the various styles they exhibit, still share similar weight distributions in the U-Net.
+Hence, we adopt the proposed content injection paradigm by default to be more memory-friendly and efficient (i.e., it only requires one noise sampling process instead of two). \looseness=-1

 { }